-Major General George Meade was given command of the Army of the Potomac just three days before the Battle of Gettysburg when General Joseph Hooker abruptly resigned.
+Meade was ordered to take command of the Army of the Potomac just three days before the Battle of Gettysburg when General Joseph Hooker abruptly resigned.
 Before that Meade had been in command of the army’s Fifth Corps.

 Sculptor Henry K. Bush-Brown created the statue, which was cast in Philadelphia’s Bureau Brothers Foundary.
 Bush-Brown also created the equestrian statues of Generals Reynolds and Sedgwick at Gettysburg as well as the bust of Lincoln on the Lincoln Speech Memorial.
 Meade’s statue cost $37,500.
 It is over 11 feet tall and stands on a pedestal that is almost 8 feet high.

 Old Baldy was a cavalry mount ridden by General David Hunter at the Battle of Bull Run.
-Despite being wounded there, he returned to service and was purchased by Meade in fall of 1861.
+He was wounded there but returned to service.
+Meade purchased him in the fall of 1861.

 Meade rode Old Baldy at Gettysburg.
 The horse was wounded on July 2nd by a ball that entered his stomach after passing through Meade’s trouser leg within a half inch of his thigh.
-Old Baldy again survived, but by August of 1864 and after another wound he was considered unfit for service, and Meade sent him back to Philadelphia for a well-deserved retirement.
-Old Baldy did so well, however, that Meade resumed riding him after the war, and the horse survived the general by ten years, taking part in Meade’s funeral procession as the riderless horse.
+Old Baldy again survived, but after another wound he was considered unfit for service in August of 1864, and Meade sent him back to Philadelphia for a well-deserved retirement.
+Old Baldy did so well in his retirement that Meade resumed riding him after the war.
+The horse survived the general by ten years, taking part in Meade’s funeral procession in 1872 as the riderless horse.
 Old Baldy died in 1882.